data-preservation-programs/singularity/docs/cli-reference/datasource/add/box.md

    --box-upload-cutoff
       Cutoff for switching to multipart upload (>= 50 MiB).

-   --box-client-secret
-      OAuth Client Secret.

-      Leave blank normally.

-   --box-root-folder-id
-      Fill in for rclone to use a non root folder as its starting point.

-   --box-token
-      OAuth Access Token as a JSON blob.

    --box-commit-retries
       Max number of times to try committing a multipart file.